 - While ironing pleats of cotton or linen trousers high temperature is perfect, but the pleats need more time to set.

 - In case of linen trousers put a layer of fabric between iron and trousers to avoid damaging the fabric and the unusual shiny effect.

 - When it comes to pleats of wool or silk-wool blend pants, they need medium temperature and less ironing time, avoid over ironing as it might make your pleats too stiff.

-In last few years pleated pants are seen everywhere and 2018 seems to be the year they made full come back.
+In last few years pleated pants are seen everywhere and the current one seems to be the year they made full come back.
 Pleats are seen as an essential stylish detail for trousers.
 Now the trend reports are leaning towards a much more stylish silhouette and comfortable wearability.